KoBeWi/Godot-Project-Builds/README.md

 ![](Media/TaskExportProject.png)

 Exports the project using the given preset (it will list the presets defined in `export_presets.cfg`).
 Also allows to provide custom export path.
 If the target directory does not exist, it will be automatically created.
+This task uses the Godot executable specified in [config](#config).
+If you are exporting a Godot 3 project, make sure to provide a Godot 3 executable.

 **Options**
 - **Preset:** Export preset used to export the project.